A semi-parametric model for assessing the effect of temperature on ice accumulation rate from Antarctic ice core data: Simulation Study

 \subsection{Finite sample performance of estimators across runs}

-Table~\ref{tab2} shows the empirical bias and standard deviation (sd) of the estimators $\tilde{\gamma}_n$, $\tilde{\phi}_n$, and $\tilde{\sigma}_n^2$.
+Table~\ref{tab2} shows the empirical bias and standard deviation (sd) of the estimators $\tilde{\gamma}_n$, $\tilde{\beta}_n$, and $\tilde{\sigma}_n$.
 Evidently, all the biases and standard deviations reduce with increase in the sample size, as one expects for consistent estimators.
-The bias is generally smaller in magnitude than the standard deviation, except in the case of $\tilde{\phi}_n$.
+The bias generally tends to be smaller in magnitude than the standard deviation, except in the case of $\tilde{\beta}_n$.
+The issue of small sample bias of $\tilde{\beta}_n$ has been noted in the literature, and a bootstrap based remedial measure has also been proposed \citep{Tang2009}.
+However, in trial simulation runs, the solution (previously reported for much smaller values of $\beta_0$ than the value used here) did not produce useful reduction of bias, or noticeable impact on the coverage proportions of the confidence intervals of the parameters of interest.

-The left and right panel of Figure~\ref{f2} show the plots of the estimates of pointwise bias and standard deviation, respectively, of the estimator $\log(\tilde{g}_n(z))$.
-Apart from the excessive errors at the boundaries, which is a well-known feature of nonparametric estimators of functions including isotonic regression estimators~\citep{barlow1972statistical}, the notable features of these plots are (a)~smaller magnitude of bias than standard error and (b)~reduction of both of these measures with increase in the sample size.
+The left and right panels of Figure~\ref{f2} show the plots of the estimates of pointwise bias and standard deviation, respectively, of the estimator $\log(\tilde{g}_n(z))$.
+Apart from the excessive errors at the boundaries, which is a well-known feature of nonparametric estimators of functions including isotonic regression estimators~\citep{dai2020bias}, the notable features of these plots are (a)~smaller magnitude of bias than standard error, (b)~reduction of both of these measures with increase in the sample size and (c)~increase of the standard error with age ($z$).